benmvp/slides/2018/reactnext/react-eco.md

 NOTES:
 _[24 minutes]_

-- We're starting to get further out from the center
-- Up until this point, we've implicitly been using React to store application data
+- Up until this point, we've implicitly been using React components to store application data
+  * Possibly using Context API to pass data to various components
-- Once the data becomes too complex or too many components want to modify that data it's time for a data management library!
+- Once the data becomes too complex or too many components want to modify that data
+  * _THEN_ it's time for a data management library!

 /////
 <!-- .slide: data-background="url(../../img/nav-react/eva-tillmann-677057-clown-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->